-Jason has a broad commercial practice, with particular emphasis on shipping, insurance, construction, aviation, financial services, commodities and all aspects of international trade.
+Jason has an established commercial practice and substantial trial experience.
 He regularly appears as sole or junior counsel in both court and international arbitral proceedings and has extensive experience of obtaining freezing injunctions and other urgent relief in the High Court.

 Jason prides himself on being approachable and easy to work with, and has been recognised repeatedly by the legal directories for being diligent (“Hard-working”, “Impresses with how hard he works”), tactically astute (“Very shrewd”), responsive and user-friendly (“responsive and user-friendly”, “very responsive”, “extremely user-friendly”, “he provides a work product that is exceptionally user friendly”), analytical (“Extremely clever and analytical”, “just really impressively clever”) and quick to get on top of complex technical and legal issues (“Impresses with how hard he works and his grasp of the technical and legal arguments in a case”, “He boils things down so they are really easy to understand”, “One to watch, he’s very bright and picks everything up quickly”).